Mechanical Engineering Technology (BS)

 Program Specific Degree Requirements

-(77 semester hours, must pass each course with a grade of “C” or higher, and maintain a 2.0 cumulative GPA or higher in coursework in this area.
-Prerequisites for these courses must be passed with a grade of "C" or higher.)
+(76 semester hours, must pass each course with a grade of “C” or higher within no more than three attempts, and maintain a 2.0 cumulative GPA or higher in coursework in this area.
+Prerequisites for these courses must be passed with a grade of "C" or higher within no more than three attempts.)

 Basic Engineering Courses